newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/domestic-worker.md

 :::callout{ showHeader="false" headerText="" showIcon="false" calloutType="informational" }

-For more information on your required responsibilities as an employer, visit [Domestic Workers' Bill of Rights
+For more information on your required responsibilities as an employer, visit [Domestic Workers' Bill of Rights: What employers need to know](https://www.nj.gov/labor/myworkrights/worker-protections/domestic_workers/domesticworkerrights_employers.shtml).

 :::